-Protect files; email, financial accounts, and other accounts with strong passwords.
-Strong passwords are not found in a dictionary; contain a mixture of characters and are not easily identified.
+Protect your files; Email, financial accounts, and other accounts should be protected with strong passwords.
+Strong passwords are not found in a dictionary; they contain a mixture of characters and are not easily identified.
 You might consider a sentence that is easy for you to remember and use a combination of characters from that sentence.
 For example, the sentence might be: As a student, I lived @ 756 Main St. Using the first letter of each word and the numbers the password becomes aasIl@756MS.
 Be careful not to reveal the password or the sentence to anyone.

 Protect your files and computer data:

-When posting photographs and information on the Web consider the information that you might unwittingly be giving a predator such as your name, your appearance, addresses, school names etc.
+When posting photographs and information on the Web, consider the information that you might be unwittingly giving to a predator, such as your name, appearance, address, school names etc.

-Backup computer data.
-If a computer is stolen, the loss of the data on the computer is very often more interruptive to you and potentially more valuable than the loss of the computer.
-Set up a routine for backing the data and be faithful in keeping to it.
-Store the backup off away from the computer, preferably off-site.
+Back up computer data: If a computer is stolen, the loss of the data on the computer is very often more of a disruption to you, and potentially more valuable than the loss of the computer itself.
+Set up a routine for backing up the data and keep to that schedule.
+Store the back up away from the computer, preferably off-site.
 Consider password-protecting documents containing personal information.

 Tips to Protect You Valuables

 - Keep records and proof of property ownership